lachlan-ibm/ibmvia_autoconf/docs/webseal.rst

 made; and when the response is received (by WebSEAL).
 Prior to Verify Access 10.0.4.0 only XSLT rules were supported, from 10.0.4.0 onwards, LUA scripts can also be used to write HTTP transforms.
 Detailed information about HTTP transformation concepts can be found `here <https://www.ibm.com/docs/en/sva/latest?topic=junctions-http-transformations>`_.
-The name of the HTTP transform file will be used as the name of the resulting HTTP transformation rule in Verify Access.
+The name of the HTTP transform file will be used as the name of the resulting HTTP transformation rule in Verify Identity Access.

-.. autoclass:: src.verify_access_autoconf.webseal.WEB_Configurator.Http_Transformations
+.. autoclass:: src.ibmvia_autoconf.webseal.WEB_Configurator.Http_Transformations
    :members: